 23. Sauna With A Fireplace

-A traditional sauna works using firebrand for heating, but what if you had an actual fireplace inside the sauna?
+A traditional sauna works using a firebrand for heating, but what if you had an actual fireplace inside the sauna?
 You can now add a properly functioning iron hearth and chimney to your sauna by following these instructions.
 But, do have several safety checks as you don’t want to mess with fire.
-Even though the maker of this sauna has given instructions, you will need to add a little bit of your own input to complete it.
+Even though the maker of this sauna has given instructions, you will need to add a little bit of your input to complete it.
 Given the plethora of ideas at your disposal, that should not be a problem.

 More details at hubpages.com